turbot/steampipe-plugin-mastodon/docs/index.md

 description: Use SQL to instantly query Mastodon timelines, accounts, followers and more.
 og_description: Query Mastodon with SQL!
 Open source CLI.
 No DB required.
 og_image: "/images/plugins/turbot/mastodon-social-graphic.png"
+engines: ["steampipe", "sqlite", "postgres", "export"]
 ---

 # Mastodon + Steampipe

+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 [Mastodon](https://joinmastodon.org/) is a federated social network similar to Twitter.

-[Steampipe](https://steampipe.io/) is an open source CLI for querying cloud APIs using SQL.

 For example: